JohncentVentura/FCC-Survey-Form/README.md

-# freeCodeCamp - Responsive Web Design Certification
+# freeCodeCamp - Legacy Responsive Web Design V8 Certification
 ## Certification Project: Survey Form
 This is one of the required projects to earn your certification.